-Most people with an ostomy place an order and receive their supplies once every month or three months.
+Most people with a stoma place an order and receive their supplies once every month or three months.

-Your monthly quantity of ostomy supplies is determined primarily by the type of ostomy, its location on the body, and the condition of the skin surface surrounding the stoma.
+Your monthly quantity of stoma supplies is determined primarily by the type of stoma, its location on the body, and the condition of the skin surface surrounding the stoma.
 It really depends on your specific situation.
-Medicare has established monthly "usual maximum quantities" that provide guidance on the maximum amount of various products to accommodate most individuals.
-Private insurers are not required to follow the Medicare usual maximum quantities but many of them do-or at least use Medicare's quantities as a guide to establishing their own.
+Your stoma care nurse will advise you on the typical usage and help you with the understanding.